 - Keep the layout clean and simple, without any distractions.

 - Focus your copy and image on the most important information, like your CTA.

 - Clearly highlight your value add or key offering.

 - If your ad aims to sell a product, show a clear product picture, along with the key benefits.

-- Use strong action words that encourage people to take action.
+- Use strong action words.

 - Keep it short and simple.

 Experiment with different ad formats and sizes

 Just like with the targeting options, it would be a waste not to try out the different Google display ad formats and size options to see which one works best.
 Different sizes also help you because some websites support only 1 or 2 ad formats.
 So, to maximize your reach, you need to have a variety of ad sizes and formats so your ads can go anywhere your target market goes.